JanBoon89/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral researcher in the research groups Politics & Public Governance (PPG, Departement of Political Sciences) and Computational Linguistics & Psycholinguistics (CLiPS, Departement of Linguistics) at the University of Antwerp.
 My research focuses on organization’s strategic management and organizational behavior.
 In 2019, I was awarded a senior postdoc grant from the Flemish Research Council to work on the project “Reputation and Structural Reforms of Public Organizations: Explaining Temporal Dynamics”.
 I also teach at the Antwerp Management School and University of Antwerp, and have teaching experience at Tilburg University.

+{{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}